Faren-d/init/README.md

 # The __init__ Method
 Simple Explanation:

 ## Imagine you're building a robot.
 When you first create the robot, you need to give it some initial settings - like its name, color, or what it can do.
-In Python, when we create an object (which is like our robot), we use something called the __init__ method to give it these initial settings.
+In Python, when we create an object (which is like our robot), we use something called the ```bash __init__ ```method to give it these initial settings.

 ## Adding a bit more detail:
 In Python, we use classes to create objects.
 The __init__ method is a special function inside a class that sets up the object when it's first created.
 It's like the setup instructions for our robot.
 When we make a new object, Python automatically calls this __init__ method to get everything ready.